Do-It-Yourself Solar Eclipse!

 - Turn the flashlight on.

 - Have your child position herself so that the quarter is directly between the light and her face.
-She may have to adjust the position of any of either of the instruments involved.
+She may have to adjust the position of the instruments involved.

 - Eclipse time!
 Experiment with both full and partial solar eclipses, where the moon comes between Earth and the sun, and either fully or partially obscures the light from the sun.